 Does that mean mind-reading?
 Not really, it’s just another way to look at search terms or phrases and catering our content to answer those queries.
 As always, content should be high-quality and focus in on the needs of your intended audience.
 For instance, my business is located in Hoschton, Georgia, which is close to Braselton, Flowery Branch, Dacula, Buford and other surrounding cities.
 By adding this to information to my blog, it may be that people from those locations will find Keener Digital Marketing in their search results.
 I do work for companies across the United States but this just gives me one more way to reach my prospective clients.

 There’s plenty of information about Hummingbird available by companies that specialize in search engine marketing.
-Here are a few links, that you may find helpful if you want to learn more about SEO and the latest trends.
+Here is an updated link that you may find helpful: https://www.searchenginewatch.com/2018/10/10/a-cheat-sheet-to-google-algorithm-updates-from-2011-to-2018/